Yantiomene/blood-/README.md

 Acceptance Criteria
 - Migration up/down works cleanly on a fresh DB.
 - Key queries show improved performance; no full scans on hot paths.
+- Testing Gate: Unit and integration tests for DB constraints/indexes/transactions exist and pass locally and in CI.

 ---